cjalmeida/gamma-config/docs/using.md

 immutable.
 They're also fully pickable and you can pass them to child processes and thread following the usual rules and they'll keep their dynamic behavior.

+!!! note
-!>Note that in distributed processing, you're still required to be able to provide `gamma-config` lib and dependencies as usual.
+    In distributed processing, you're still required to be able to provide `gamma-config` lib and dependencies as usual.
 In that case, rendering the (sub)config to plain dict using `to_dict` is recommended.

 The only way to mutate a config object is by using the `push_entry`.
 For the global config returned from `get_config()`, you **must** modify it from the main thread;